Miniature & Toy Schnauzer Kisses & Hugs There's a time for Play and a Time for Love

 Today, Miniature Schnauzers come in a variety of colors from the standard listed above to the non-standard colors listed here: White Chocolate, Platinum Silver, Wheaten, Liver, Liver Parti, Liver Tan, Liver Pepper, Liver Tan Parti, Liver Pepper Parti, Salt & Pepper Parti, Platinum Salt & Pepper Parti, Black & Silver Parti, Black Parti and whats being called Phantom, Red, Red Wheaten, Sable, Red Pepper, Red Parti, Wild Red Wheaten, Black & Rust and Liver & Rust. (and as time goes on I am sure there will be more).
 In the last few years, new colors have become quite popular like Merle's and Merle Parti's - but Merle's are a crossbred dog breed.
-The Salt & Pepper is the most common color for the breed here in the US.
+Salt & Pepper: is the most common color for the breed here in the US.
 In fact, when the breed was first registered in the US the Salt & Pepper was the only officially recognized color allowed.
 For those who are not familiar with the Salt & Pepper Schnauzer, they have many variations to their shade.
 They can be born so dark you can mistake them for a black Schnauzer or they can be born so light they can be mistaken for a white Schnauzer.
 The lightest almost white looking Schnauzer is often called a "Platinum Silver" even though they are indeed a Salt & Pepper.
 Salt & Pepper Schnauzers have what is called banded hairs, the hairs by their eyes have a banded appearance and describes the default color of the Schnauzer.
 When no other genes are at play, a banded color is the result.
 They often have pale tones to them, which rapidly disappear as they mature and fade out to light gray or silver white in the eyebrows, whiskers, cheeks, under the throat, inside ears, across chest, under tail, leg furnishings and inside the hind legs.